Day 14 – National Preparedness Month Challenge

+Having the security of a 72-hour kit could make all the difference in being prepared.
 As a parent, I’ve learned the importance of food and water outside of mere survival.
-Think of the last time, you cooked a meal – was there joy around the dinner table with lots of yumm’s and smiles?
+Think of the last time, you cooked a meal – was there joy around the dinner table with lots of yummy’s and smiles?
 Or was it more like all out war with the goal of just getting some form of nutrition down their throats so they’d make it till morning?
-Think about how you or your children act when you’re hungry or thirsty.
-A little bit of food and water goes a long way to curbing not just the appetite but the attitude.
+Think about how you or your children act when you’re hungry or thirsty. water goes a long way to curbing not just the appetite but the attitude.
 In a disaster, this needs to be the goal of our 72 hour kits menu, not just mere survival, but relief for the soul as well.

 A basic requirement is one gallon of water per day per person.
 Remember this will be for more than just drinking, unless you pack disposable dishes and lots of baby wipes for hand washing (and are comfortable with that method of sanitation).
 Water will be the heaviest part of you pack.
 Don’t be tempted to pack light!
 There are several ways to bring your water with you that may help reduce your weight or help with rationing.
 You can simply use a regular gallon bottle (soda or juice bottles will work, but need to be rotated.
 Don’t use milk jugs!).
 For ease in rationing you could label smaller water bottles for each day and use (washing hands/dishes).
 My personal recommendation is to purchase water in pouches (Datrex emergency water pouches are the best).
 I’ve used these and they taste great and stay cool, and the sales lady told me they’re so tough that when a fork lift ran over a box in her warehouse only 3 broke out of 64.
 These are easy to ration (3-4 per day, 2 minimum) and are lighter than water bottles, along with less trash.
 Lastly they last up to 5 years!